Riftr/intelpy/README.md

 Channels configuration, as well as double check the Eve Logs: section points to the place where Eve Online is logging your chats for you.

 There are a handful of other options also configurable in the Config tab.
-This includes setting the alarm sound; IntelPy comes with a number of extra sounds or you may choose your own.
+This includes setting the alarm sound, IntelPy comes with a number of extra sounds or you may choose your own.
 You can also set how long until alerts time out from the recent alerts screen as well as various filter/ignore options as you desire.

 ## Licences / Acknowledgements / Attributions

 This source code is available under [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+The project uses Qt 5 under the Qt Community Edition licence.

 Eve-related data was made available by CCP and obtained from the Eve static data dump.
 See CCP Copyright Notice below.